 Instructions

 - Spray silicone egg bite mold with non-stick cooking spray and spoon red pepper and spinach mixture into each cup.
 Set aside.
+Just a small amount is all you need in each.

 - In a blender, blend the eggs, gouda cheese, cottage cheese, heavy cream, onion powder and salt for about 30 seconds.